The John Fitzgerald Kennedy Presidential Library and Museum was designed by I.M. Pei & Partners, New York City.

 Pei worked as an instructor and then as an assistant professor at Harvard before he joined Webb & Knapp Inc. in New York in 1948.
 Pei worked as the head of the architectural division of Webb and Knapp, Inc. until 1960, when he resigned and founded his own architectural office, I. M. Pei & Partners, New York, which in 1979 became Pei, Cobb, Free & Partners.

-Due to his reliance on abstract form and materials such as stone, concrete, glass, and steel, Pei has been considered a disciple of Walter Gropius.
-However, Pei shows little concern with theory.
-He does not believe that architecture must find forms to express the times or that it should remain isolated from commercial forces.
+Due to his reliance on abstract form and materials such as stone, concrete, glass, and steel, Pei had been considered a disciple of Walter Gropius.
+However, Pei showed little concern with theory.
+He did not believe that architecture must find forms to express the times or that it should remain isolated from commercial forces.

-Pei generally designs sophisticated glass clad buildings loosely related to the high-tech movement.
+Pei generally designed sophisticated glass-clad buildings loosely related to the high-tech movement.
 However, many of his designs result from original design concepts.
-He frequently works on a large scale and is renowned for his sharp, geometric designs.
+He frequently worked on a large scale and was renowned for his sharp, geometric designs.

 The John F. Kennedy Library Corporation originally commissioned Pei in December 1964 to design a building for a site adjacent to Harvard University in Cambridge.
 Pei’s initial design for the Library included a truncated glass pyramid symbolizing President Kennedy’s abrubtly cut-off life, a design that re-emerged 25 years later in I.M.
 Pei’s design for the expansion of the Louvre Museum in Paris.